Our Future Path! A plan for a better world!

 We also have cases where our resources are being wasted by individuals who are rich enough that being wasteful does not seem to hurt them, or individuals who are just plan wasteful.
 This waste may be difficult to do much about.
 For those who are very rich or very wasteful, cost may not be that much of a concern, so any waste management taxes may not be much of a disincentive against their wasteful ways.

-Given the harm that this waste can impose on our society, it may be a good idea to pass laws against any excessive wasting of our resources.
+However, given the harm that this excess waste can impose on our society, it may be a good idea to pass laws against any excessive wasting of our resources.
 If we could face jail time, we might think twice about wasting our precious limited resources.
 Of course, it may be difficult to prosecute any but the most extreme cases where someone is clearly wasting far more than their fair share.

 Reuse and Recycle